Keep Your Mac Awake During Long Downloads

 Large downloads don't survive sleep

-You start downloading a 14 GB macOS update, a 90 GB game from Steam, or a batch of video files from Google Drive.
-You walk away.
-Your Mac goes to sleep.
-When you come back, the download has either paused or failed entirely and you're starting over from scratch.
+14 GB macOS update.
+90 GB game from Steam.
+Batch of video files from Google Drive.
+You walk away, Mac sleeps, and when you come back the download is either paused or completely dead.
+Starting over from scratch.

-This happens because macOS turns off the Wi-Fi radio when the system sleeps.
-Your network connection drops, and the download server on the other end either waits (if you're lucky) or closes the connection.
-Large files that take hours are especially vulnerable because it only takes one sleep event to ruin the whole thing.
+macOS kills the Wi-Fi radio when it sleeps.
+Connection drops, and the server on the other end either waits (if you're lucky) or closes the connection.
+Big files that take hours only need one sleep event to ruin the whole thing.

 Why your browser won't save you

-Some apps request what Apple calls a "sleep assertion," which tells macOS to stay awake while a task is in progress.
-But plenty of apps don't.
-Your browser almost certainly doesn't.
-Safari, Chrome, and Firefox all happily let macOS sleep mid-download.
-Same goes for the Mac App Store when downloading large updates.
+Some apps ask macOS to stay awake while they're working.
+Plenty don't.
+Safari, Chrome, Firefox all let macOS sleep mid-download without complaint.
+So does the Mac App Store when pulling large updates.

-Some apps support resumable downloads, so you can pick up where you left off after waking up.
-But not all servers support HTTP range requests, and not all apps implement resume correctly.
+Resumable downloads help when they work.
+But not all servers support HTTP range requests, and not all apps handle resume correctly.
 Torrent clients are usually fine since they're built for interruption.
-A direct HTTP download from a CDN?
-That's a coin flip.
+A straight HTTP download from a CDN?
+Coin flip.

 Note

-Even Apple's own Software Update doesn't always prevent sleep during large downloads.
-If you're downloading macOS Sequoia over a slow connection, your Mac can absolutely sleep before it finishes.
+Even Apple's own Software Update doesn't always prevent sleep during big downloads.
+If you're pulling macOS Sequoia over a slow connection, your Mac can absolutely nod off before it finishes.

 The fix: Shake It On with the right conditions

-Shake It On keeps your Mac awake by moving the mouse slightly at regular intervals.
-For downloads, there are two conditions you'll want to turn on:
+Shake It On keeps your Mac awake with mouse movement.
+For downloads, two conditions do the job:

 • Only Shake If Wi-Fi connected.
-Shaking only happens when you actually have a network connection.
-If your Wi-Fi drops, there's nothing to keep alive, so Shake It On pauses until you're reconnected.
+No network, nothing to keep alive.
+Shake It On pauses until you're back online.

-With both conditions enabled, Shake It On keeps your Mac awake while you're plugged in and connected to Wi-Fi.
-The moment either condition changes, it backs off.
-You don't have to remember to turn anything on or off.
+Both on, and Shake It On keeps your Mac up while you're plugged in and connected.
+Either condition changes, it backs off.
+Nothing to remember.

 Pro tip: pair it with Allow display to sleep